getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps/troubleshooting.md

 //# sourceMappingURL=script.min.js.map
 ```

-an example `sentry-cli` command to upload these files correctly would look like this (assuming you’re in the `/scripts` directory, running your web server from one directory higher, which is why we’re using the `--url-prefix` option):
+An example `sentry-cli` command to upload these files correctly would look like this (assuming you’re in the `/scripts` directory, running your web server from one directory higher, which is why we’re using the `--url-prefix` option):

 ```curl
 sentry-cli releases files VERSION upload-sourcemaps . --url-prefix '~/scripts'